willymcallister/willymcallister.github.io/_topics/topic-natural-and-forced-response.md

 comments: true
 ---

-Circuits with energy storage elements (capacitors and inductors) change over time.
-The *natural response* is what the circuit does when it has interally stored energy and there are no outside signals connected.
-When you connect an external signal to a circuit, the behavior is called the *forced response*.
+Capacitors and inductors store energy.
+In circuits with these components the voltage and current change over time as the energy moves around.
+The *natural response* of a circuit is what it does "naturally," when it has internal stored energy but no outside signals connected.
+When you connect an external energy source to a circuit, the behavior includes both the natural response and a *forced response*.

 ----